How often can you switch bank accounts?

 The banking sector is always changing; this week’s best-buy current account might not top the chart in a week, month or year.

-For example, your bank might offer an introductory overdraft interest rate of 15% annual equivalent rate (AER) that reverts to 39.9% after a year.
-If you rely on your overdraft, you would be better off switching to another account with a lower rate.
+For example, your bank might offer a 0% annual equivalent rate (AER) overdraft interest rate on sums up to £250, but charge interest at 39.9% on sums above this amount.
+If you find you’re regularly more than £250 in the red, , you would be better off switching to another account with a lower rate.
 Likewise, if your finances improve and you no longer use your overdraft, you’d be better off switching to an account that pays interest or offers cashback.

 And then there’s customer service.
 One long wait on the phone might be irritating, but if the reason for your call is resolved, you’ll probably think no more about it.
 But if you persistently come up against a brick wall with a bank that’s making money with your cash, you’ve every reason to look elsewhere.